shreyach13/cloudnativeex/Ansible/README.md

       state: restarted
   ```

-- Modify required tasks to restart Jenkins service if it is required using the `notify` module.
-You will need to ask yourself the following questions to make sure the restart happens every time it is required:
+- Modify the required tasks to restart Jenkins service if it is required using the `notify` module.
+You will need to ask yourself the following question to make sure the restart happens every time it is required:

   - When would you need to restart jenkins?